Interview with author Amanda Mckoy Flanagan

 Q5.
 Is there lots to do before you dive in and start writing a book?

 Q6.
-How long did it take you to write your book ‘Maggie and the Mountain of Light’?
+How long did it take you to write your book ‘Hidden in the Shadows’?

 Q7.
 On what platforms can readers buy your book?

 Q8.
-Tell us about the process of coming up with the book cover and the title ‘Maggie and the Mountain of Light’?
+Tell us about the process of coming up with the book cover and the title ‘Hidden in the Shadows’?

 Q9.
 When writing a book how do you keep things fresh, for both your readers and also yourself?